Nurses Login

 7. Meetings

 7.1.
-Panel decisions shall be by a majority vote.
+All decisions of a panel of the Appeals Committee shall be by a majority vote.

 8. Duties and Powers

-8.1.
-Carry out the duties and powers of Council under sections 87 through 89 inclusive of the Act to the Appeals Committee.
+8.3. carry out the duties and powers of Council under sections 87 through 89 inclusive of the Act to the Appeals Committee;

-8.2.
-Carry out the duties and powers of Council under section 93 of the Act.
+8.4. carry out the duties and powers of Council under section 93 of the Act;

 9. College Expenses for Section 93 HPA Application

-The panel of Council may direct the investigated person to pay, within the time set by the panel of Council, all or part of the expenses of costs of and fees related to section 93 of the Act application, including:
+The panel of the Appeals Committee hearing an application under section 93 of the Act may direct the investigated person to pay, within the time set by the panel of Council, all or part of the expenses of costs of and fees related the application, including the following:

 9.1.
-Legal expenses and legal fees for legal services provided to the college, Complaints Director and panel of Council;
+Legal expenses and legal fees for legal services provided to the College, Complaints Director and panel of the Appeals Committee.

 9.2.
-Travelling expenses and a daily allowance, as determined by Council, for the members of the panel of Council who are not public members;
+Travelling expenses and a daily allowance, as determined by Council, for the members of the panel of the Appeals Committee who are not public members.

 9.3.
-The costs of creating a record of the proceedings, transcripts and any costs associated with service of documents; and
+The costs of creating a record of the proceedings, transcripts and any costs associated with service of documents.

 10. Filing Deadlines and Length of Submissions

 10.3.
-A party may request the Hearings Director, with notice to the other party, to authorize a different date for the filing deadline applicable to the party.
+A party may make a written request to the Hearings Director, with notice to the other party, to authorize a different date for the filing deadline applicable to the party.

-10.6.
-A party may request the Hearings Director, with notice to the other party, to authorize written submissions in excess of the 30-page limit applicable to the party.

 10.7.
-Oral argument must not exceed sixty (60) minutes for each party in the appeal or review.
+A party may make a written request to the Hearings Director, with notice to the other party, to authorize written submissions in excess of the 30-page limit applicable to the party.

 10.8.
+Oral argument must not exceed sixty (60) minutes for each party in the appeal.

-A party may request, in advance of the date of the appeal or review, the Hearings Director, with notice to the other party, to authorize oral submissions in excess of the 60-minute limit applicable to the party.
+10.9.
+A party may make a written request to the Hearings Director, in advance of the date of the appeal and with notice to the other party, to authorize oral submissions in excess of the 60-minute limit applicable to the party.

 11. Confidentiality

 11.2.
-Ensure that information regarding a matter before the Appeals Committee shall be published or otherwise released only in accordance with the Act, the Regulations, the Bylaws or as otherwise required by law.
+Information given to a panel of the Appeals Committee shall be published or otherwise released only in accordance with the Act, the Regulations, the Bylaws or as otherwise authorized or required by law.

 Switch Tab: